Trump's tariffs loom over the economy as shipments from China fall

 And the higher costs and paralyzing uncertainty could exact an economic toll: U.S. consumers are in the biggest funk since COVID-19 hit five years ago, and economists say recession risks are climbing.

-An early sign of the damage is expected to emerge on Wednesday when the Commerce Department releases its first look at first-quarter economic growth.
+An early sign of the damage emerged on Wednesday when the Commerce Department released its first look at first-quarter economic growth.

-The economy is forecast to have expanded at an annual pace of just 0.8% from January through March, according to a survey of economists by the data firm FactSet.
-That would be the slowest quarter of growth in nearly three years and would be down from a healthy 2.4% in the last three months of 2024.
-Many economists suspect things were even worse.
+The U.S. economy shrank 0.3% from January through March, the first drop in three years.
+Gross domestic product — the nation’s output of goods and services — was down from 2.4% in the last three months of 2024.
+Imports shaved 5 percentage points off first-quarter growth.
+Consumer spending also slowed sharply.

 Asked how much of deterioration in the world’s biggest economy could be traced to Trump’s erratic policies, Boston College economist Brian Bethune said: “All of it.’’